adityaanikam/BlockChain-Voting-System/README.md

 JavaFX SDK installed and configured (for JavaFX projects)

 # Installation
-Clone the repository:
+1 Clone the repository:

-bash

 git clone https://github.com/adityaanikam/blockchain-voting-system.git
-cd blockchain-voting-system
+cd Blockchain-Voting-System

-Configure JavaFX in your IDE:
+2 Configure JavaFX in your IDE:
 If using IntelliJ IDEA:
 Go to File -> Project Structure -> Libraries -> + (Add JavaFX library).
 Add the path to your JavaFX SDK.

-Run the project:
+3 Run the project:
 After setting up the JavaFX library, you can run the project in your IDE.
 The main entry point of the application is the VotingApp class.

 How to Use
 Voter Registration
 When the application starts, voters can either register using their voter ID or log in directly if already registered.
 A voter registration form is available where users can enter their voter ID to register themselves.

 Voting Process
 Enter a valid voter ID to log in.
 Select a candidate from the list of available candidates.
 Cast your vote, which will be recorded as a block in the blockchain.
 After casting the vote, a success message will be displayed.

 Blockchain Structure
 Every vote is stored in a blockchain block.
 The system checks if the chain is valid and immutable after every vote.